How we test wall ovens

 It’s no good if a product lasts for several decades if it doesn’t work well in the first place.
 A disappointing product will soon become unloved and unwanted.
 For this reason, our independent lab testing forms an important part of our overall lifetime score.

-- Cooking performance: Using the most appropriate settings for each oven, we:
+- Cooking performance: Using the most appropriate settings for each wall oven, we:

 - roast a whole chicken to assess cooking of non-uniform food;

-- bake scones to test how well the ovens do at high temperatures over a short time;
+- bake scones to test how well the built-in ovens perform at high temperatures over a short time;

-- make meringues to test each oven’s performance at low temperatures for a long period; and
+- make meringues to test each wall oven’s performance at low temperatures for a long period; and

 - grill toast to assess speed and evenness of grilling.

-- Ease of use: We test how easy and safe each oven is to use, evaluating controls and displays, grill and oven racks, door, handles, and light bulb replacement.
+- Ease of use: We test how easy and safe each wall oven is to use, evaluating controls and displays, grill and oven racks, door, handles, and light bulb replacement.
 We also assess how easy the oven and all its components are to clean.
-In addition, we make a note of all functions and features, including anything standard missing or extras included.
+In addition, we make a note of each wall oven’s functions and features, including anything standard missing or extras included.

 Predicted reliability